SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Problem Definition

 For instance, in Figure \ref{fig:sima} we know that in the silo \texttt{Insurance} the columns \texttt{Customer.Address} and \texttt{Insurance.Address} are related.
 Now we aim to discover inter-relatedness between different silos, such as \texttt{Insurance.Address} and \texttt{District.Name} (in the silo \texttt{Public District Data}), which are from two data silos and remain unknown among their corresponding stakeholders.
 In Section~\ref{sec:training} we will elaborate on how we transform the above problem to a \emph{link prediction} problem.
-Next, we discuss whether existing solutions are feasible for Problem~\ref{pro:dsf}.